alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 Cloud Foundry provides time series data known as metrics for each instance of your PaaS app.
 You can receive, store and view this data in a monitoring system of your choice by deploying either the:

-- [`paas-prometheus-exporter`](https://github.com/alphagov/paas-prometheus-exporter) app to collect and display metrics in the [Prometheus format](https://prometheus.io/docs/introduction/overview) [external links]
+- [`paas-prometheus-exporter`](https://github.com/alphagov/paas-prometheus-exporter) app to collect and display metrics in the [Prometheus format](https://prometheus.io/docs/introduction/overview)
-- [`paas-metric-exporter`](https://github.com/alphagov/paas-metric-exporter) app to push metrics data in the [StatsD format](https://github.com/etsy/statsd/wiki) [external links]
+- [`paas-metric-exporter`](https://github.com/alphagov/paas-metric-exporter) app to push metrics data in the [StatsD format](https://github.com/etsy/statsd/wiki)

-You can also view all metrics in a one-off snapshot by installing the Cloud Foundry CLI [log cache plug-in](https://github.com/cloudfoundry/log-cache-cli#installing-plugin) [external link].
+You can also view all metrics in a one-off snapshot by installing the [Cloud Foundry CLI log cache plug-in](https://github.com/cloudfoundry/log-cache-cli#installing-plugin).

 ### Use the PaaS Prometheus exporter app

 The PaaS Prometheus exporter collects metrics from your apps and any backing services configured to send metrics to the PaaS.

 To use the PaaS Prometheus exporter, deploy it as an app on the GOV.UK PaaS.
-Refer to the [PaaS Prometheus exporter readme documentation](https://github.com/alphagov/paas-prometheus-exporter/blob/master/README.md) [external link] for more information on supported metrics.
+Refer to the [PaaS Prometheus exporter readme documentation](https://github.com/alphagov/paas-prometheus-exporter/blob/master/README.md) for more information on supported metrics.

 #### Prerequisites